csswizardry/csswizardry.github.com/_posts/2026-07-15-web-perf-wednesday-001-spas-are-finally-becoming-measurable.md

 meta: "Chrome 151 brings native soft-navigation measurement closer, alongside better redirect timing, revealing CrUX data, and more trustworthy browser tooling."
 ---

-## Welcome to Web-Perf Wednesdays!

-For a while now, I’ve been curating my own weekly web performance and web platform reading list through [RSS](/feed.xml), [newsletters](/newsletter/), and a ChatGPT scheduled task.
-I decided to write my favourite bits up into
-<cite>Web-Perf Wednesdays</cite>, a curated pick of the most pertinent and
-interesting developments that week.

-<small>The digest is curated on a Monday and written up in time for the
-Wednesday.
-Some drift may appear in the interim which I will endeavour to correct, but please forgive any slightly-off timings.</small>

-## This Week

-This week’s most consequential performance news is not a faster API or a new optimisation trick.
-It is a change in what the browser can see.
-Chrome is getting ready to treat certain Single-Page Application (SPA) route changes as measurable performance events, which begins to close one of field monitoring’s longest-standing blind spots.
-Better visibility is welcome, but the transition will make otherwise familiar dashboards surprisingly easy to misread already.
+A lot has changed in web performance this week, which feels like a fitting point at which to start <cite>Web-Perf Wednesdays</cite>.
+The most consequential news is not a faster API or a new optimisation trick, but a change in what the browser can see.
+Chrome is getting ready to treat certain Single-Page Application (SPA) route changes as measurable performance events, beginning to close one of field monitoring’s longest-standing blind spots.
+Better visibility is welcome, but it will make otherwise familiar dashboards surprisingly easy to misread.

 ## Chrome 151 Makes SPA Journeys Measurable